- If you wait too long to repair your roof, you may end up causing more damage to your home.

 - In extreme cases, a collapsing roof can injure or kill people inside the home.

-- HT Roofing & Construction INC offers roofing and restoration services to customers in Leawood, KS, and the surrounding areas.
+- HT Roofing & Construction offers roofing and restoration services to customers in Leawood, KS, and the surrounding areas.

 Roof repairs can be expensive, so homeowners often delay them.
 However, the longer you wait to make those repairs, the more expensive they become.
-HT Roofing & Construction INC will discuss the dangers of waiting to repair your roof and provide tips for making those repairs sooner than later!
+HT Roofing & Construction will discuss the dangers of waiting to repair your roof and provide tips for making those repairs sooner than later!

 Dangers of Waiting to Repair Your Roof